RAGE-toolkit/RAGE-workshop-2024/5-phylogenetics_and_maddog/C-tutorial_phylogenetics/day4_tree_building.md

 We're going to be using the same dataset.
 The standard usage of FastTree is `FastTree -gtr -nt alignment_file > tree_file `.
 This uses the GTR model.
 The output will be a newick tree.

 In the terminal, make sure you're in the folder you created that has your phylogenetic data in and in the visualization conda environment.

+If you're not using the SSD, make sure you've installed FastTree and understood the usage instructions.

 Write `FastTree -gtr -nt nig-af2-seqs_aligned.fasta > nig-af2-seqs_aligned.nwk` and press enter.